Red-BY/FalcomModCompendium/README.md

 ### Ys VIII: Lacrimosa of Dana
 - [HQ Texture Pack Fixes](https://www.nexusmods.com/ysviii/mods/24) <br>

-Fixes the infamous line that appears on Adol and Laxia's faces while using the HQ texture pack. <br>
+Fixes vertical line that appears on Adol and Laxia's faces when using the HQ texture pack. <br>

 <br>